Force5vey/InlineCodeWrapper/README.md

 5. A file selection dialog will open.
 Navigate to and select the folder where you saved the extension files (e.g., the `CodeWrapper` folder).
 Do not select the individual files, but the folder that contains them.
 6. The extension is now installed and active.

+## Installation in Google Chrome

+This extension is fully compatible with Google Chrome.
+The installation process requires enabling developer mode to "sideload" the extension, which is very similar to the procedure for Microsoft Edge.

+1. Download the extension files and place them in a permanent folder on your computer (e.g., `C:\Users\YourUser\Documents\Extensions\CodeWrapper`).
+The extension will cease to function if this folder is moved or deleted.
+2. Open Google Chrome and navigate to the Extensions page by typing `chrome://extensions/` in the address bar and pressing Enter.
+3. In the top-right corner of the page, enable the **Developer mode** toggle switch.
+4. A new set of buttons will appear on the top-left.
+Click the **Load unpacked** button.
+5. In the file selection dialog that opens, navigate to and select the folder containing the extension's source files (e.g., the `CodeWrapper` folder).
+You must select the parent folder, not the individual files within it.
+6. The extension will now appear in your list of installed extensions and is ready to use.

 ## Understanding the Files

 An extension is made of a few key files.
 Understanding their purpose is necessary for customization.